-The candelabra that now hang in the aisles used to hang over the nave and this photograph was taken long before the north transept was enclosed to create the room we use as a creche and for meetings and long before the South Transept was enclosed with sliding doors.
+The candelabra that now hang in the aisles used to hang over the nave and this photograph was taken long before the north transept was enclosed to create the room we use as a creche and long before the South Transept was enclosed with sliding doors.

-The Harrison organ can be seen to the right and extending and using the vestry for this instrument meant that the chapel was used as a vestry.
+The Harrison organ can be seen to the right.
+Extending and using the vestry for this instrument meant that the chapel was used as a vestry until the new one was built.